 There are four separate courses in this program with each course consisting of 10 sessions and totaling 30 hours.
 The first two courses will focus on Heating and Ventilation, taken in the fall, and the second two courses will focus on Refrigeration and Air Conditioning, taken in the spring.
-After Completion of all four courses, students will be eligible to take the EPA 608 Certification Exam and the Heat Exam.
+After Completion of all four courses, students will be eligible to take the EPA 608 Certification Exam.

 Skilled welders are in high demand either as a specialized trade or as a skilled trade necessary to an alternate type of technical job.

-Cecil’s Welding Program covers four separate modules:
+Cecil College’s welding program covers four separate modules:

 - Module I, Certified Welder

 - Includes occupation orientation, safety, the health of welders, interpreting drawings and sketches, shield metal and ARC Welding.
 This module is 22 sessions totaling 88 hours.

 - Concludes thermal cutting, process ARC cutting, and oxy fuel gas cutting.
 This module is 10 sessions totaling 40 hours.

 - Covers the principles of equipment and supplies.
 This module consists of 19 sessions totaling 76 hours.

 - Module IV, Certified Welder

 - Includes special welding processes.
 This module consists of 13 sessions totaling 52 hours.